 5. Three-ring binder (1” is suggested.)
 This will hold workbook pages for the section we are working on.

-Classroom Supplies: Students should bring in the following to Mrs. Coats: 1 roll of paper towels, 1 pack of loose-leaf, 1 pack of pencils, 1 pack of post-it notes, AND 1 pack of index cards (regular size, white, lined), and either a container of disinfecting wipes or a box of tissues.
+Classroom Supplies: Students should bring in the following to Mrs. Coats: 1 roll of paper towels, 1 pack of loose-leaf, 1 pack of pencils, 1 pack of post-it notes, AND either a container of disinfecting wipes or a box of tissues.
+Also, one purple glue stick or scotch tape.

 Supply list for Robotics 2018-19: Students should bring to school daily: Pen, pencil, calculator, straight edge, Graph Composition Book (9.75″ x 7.5″ Graph Paper Notebook), and a folder or binder with pockets for handouts.
 Useful but not required items: Fine Tipped EXPO, colored pencils, Washi Tape.
 Students will need an email address to use in Google Drive.
 The email address is required to start with the student’s initials and should not contain the student’s full first name or last name.